DevOpsBootcamp/website/source/daycamp_introtrack_session2.rst

 A Client
 --------

-.. note:: Switche to a terminal and show example
+.. note:: Switch to a terminal and show example

-Use irssi in screen
+Use irssi or weechat in screen

 .. code-block:: bash

     # This step is optional, but persistent IRC is cool
     $ ssh <username>@<preferred shell host>

-    # start screen with the name irc
+    # start screen with the name 'irc'
     $ screen -S irc

     # start your client in the 0th window of the screen session
     $ irssi
+    # or
+    $ weechat-curses

+    # exit irc screen with CTRL+a, CTRL+d
+    # exit ssh session with CTRL+d or 'exit'
-    # after ending ssh session (CTRL+d, then exit), to get back:
+    # to get back to irc:
     $ ssh <username>@<preferred shell host>
     $ screen -dr IRC